How You Can Cut the High Cost of Cheap Guitar Lessons

 And, I should know, because I used to be one of those teachers who service as simply having a job.
 I did not know that there are on-going training programs for guitar teachers (like the Elite Guitar Teachers’ Inner Circle, an international teacher-training group that I belong to).
 I did not know what I know now, and I hope my former students from back then have recovered from it.

 If you are interested, contact me for a copy of “How to Choose a Guitar Teacher” by Tom Hess.
-Also, fill out this questionnaire to explore the possibility of a free trial lesson.
+Also, fill out this form to explore the possibility of a free trial lesson.